Hyderabad metro to allow women to carry pepper spray for self-defence post vet's rape, murder

 Hyderabad vet rape-murder: Trupti Desai stages protest at the KCR office, detained

-Many state governments, including Punjab, have come up with helpline numbers to ensure a safe return tohome of women who are stuck outside at odd hours.
+Many state governments, including Punjab, have come up with helpline numbers to ensure a safe return to home of women who are stuck outside at odd hours.